National Youth Leadership Forum:

 What is the dress code for this program?

 You should plan to wear professional attire during most program events.
-When professional attire is called for, ladies must wear suits, dresses, blouses, skirts or pants with a jacket.
-Skirts must fall at or below the knee.
-Gentlemen must wear a suit or a blazer, shirt, tie and slacks.
+Professional attire includes: suits, dresses, skirts, or slacks paired with a button-up shirt or blouse and a suit jacket.
+Skirts/dresses must fall at or below the knee.
+Gentlemen must wear a tie.
 There will be opportunities during the conference for you to wear relaxed professional attire or casual attire, including jeans.